Best Execution Policy

 • The Company will not receive any monetary or non-monetary benefits from third parties which are not in compliance with the applicable laws and internal policies.

-• A list of execution venues and brokers used by the Company can be found in Appendix 1.
+• The list of Execution Venues and Execution Brokers can be found in Appendix 1.

 • The Company will monitor compliance with, and the effectiveness of its execution arrangements under this policy (including whether such execution arrangements have delivered the best available terms to customers on a consistent basis), and where appropriate, correct any deficiencies.

-• The Company will review this policy at least annually or whenever a material change occurs that affects the company’s ability to obtain the best possible result for the execution of customer orders on a consistent basis using the execution venues and brokers included in the appendix of this policy.
+• The Company will review this policy at least annually or whenever a material change occurs that affects the company’s ability to obtain the best possible result for the execution of customer orders on a consistent basis using the Execution Venues and Execution Brokers included in the appendix of this policy.
 Any revisions to this policy will be made available on the Company’s website and will be in force as from publication.

 7. Record Keeping